-You can view your IP security camera live straight from your smartphone or computer device if it records movement in your property.
+You can view your IP security camera live straight from your smartphone or computer device if it records movement on your property.
 However, the expensive cost range of IP cameras at $60-$300 is a major disadvantage.

 The internet isn’t required for wireless security cameras.
-Rather, various security cameras may store their footage locally into micro-SD cards or hard drives, enabling it to be watched later.
+Rather, various security cameras may store their footage locally on micro-SD cards or hard drives, enabling it to be watched later.
 IP cameras don’t require the internet and may or may not have cellular or landline backup.